Research Projects

 The main purpose of this project is to explore teaching practice through the lens of classroom composition.
 In particular, we will investigate how teaching practice affects student learning and engagement differentially depending on the level and dispersion of students’ initial achievement.
 We will explore how teachers adapt to different classroom compositions and whether these adaptations are productive in improving student outcomes.
 The research will have important implications for educational inequality, as teaching practice and classroom composition are dimensions of schooling that are both impactful and unevenly distributed.
-This study is sponsored by IES.
+This is a multidisciplinary study sponsored by Institute for Education Sciences.

 Transitions: A Study of College Life and Well-Being